Tracking List: Priority UM System Tracking List

 All shares of common stock held directly by a retirement system shall be voted solely in the economic interest of participants of the system.
 Voting shares for the purposes of furthering noneconomic environmental, social, political, ideological, or other goals is prohibited.
 The act creates provisions on proxy voting for such purposes.

-This act is substantially similar to HB 769 (2023) and provisions in HCS/HB 863 (2023).
+This act is substantially similar to provisions in SB 827 (2024), HB 1937 (2024), HB 769 (2023), and in HCS/HB 863 (2023), and is similar to provisions in HCS/SS/SB 898 (2024).

 KATIE O'BRIEN